daos-stack/google-cloud-daos/images/README.md

 ## The Packer HCL template file

 A single Packer HCL template file `daos.pkr.hcl` is used to build either a DAOS server or DAOS client image.

 The `daos.pkr.hcl` file does not build both server and client images in a single `packer build` run.
 This is by design since there are use cases in which only one type of image is needed.
 If both types of images are needed, then `packer build` must be run twice with different variable values.

+The `build.sh` script does this for you by running packer twice with different variable values for server and client images.

 ### Source Block

 Within the `daos.pkr.hcl` template there is a single `source` block.
-Most of the settings for the block are set by variable values.
+The settings settings for the block are provided by variable values.
+This allows the settings to be passed to packer via a variables file which is specified by the `-var-file` parameter of the `packer build` command.

+The `build.sh` script generates a packer variables file from the `GCP_*` and `DAOS_*` environment variables defined in the script.

+Run `./build.sh --help` to see a list of environment variables that are used by the `./build.sh` script to create a packer variables file that will be passed to packer to create the images.

+You can export these variables before running the `build.sh` script to customize the images or to modify Cloud Build settings.

 ### Build Block